stlab/libraries/tips/small-object-optimizations.md

     const concept* _concept = &empty; // vtable pointer
 ```

-To implement a model, we simply declare a set of static functions, which will act as our virtual functions, and fill them into a vtable.
-The static functions can cast the first argument to the model type safely (the _this_ pointer) and from there access any members in the model.
+To implement a model, we simply declare a set of static functions, which will act as virtual functions, and use them to populate the vtable.
+The static functions can cast the first argument to the model type safely (the _this_ pointer) and then access any members in the model.
 Our small model looks like this:

 ```cpp
 template <class R, class...
 Args>